 Based on Observation #6 Agreement #4: A definition of SLS shall be agreed by SA5 before considering any input contributions on §4.6.

-Based on Observation #1, 7, 8 & 9: Agreement #5: Defining service quality, quality of experience, or how a user perceives a service includes an objective component in addition to subjective indicators.
+Based on Observation #1, 7, 8 & 9: Agreement #5: Defining service quality, quality of experience, or how a user perceives a service includes a subjective component in addition to objective indicators.
 SA5 does not have the expertise nor scope to define subjective experiences of a user and shall consider such definition as out of SA5 scope, leaving the definition of any KQI value to other groups with the necessary expertise.

-Based on Observation #10 Agreement #6: SA5 shall close FS_KQI_5G work item.